-After adding and mixing all the ingredients the dough should be easily pliable.
-Having a dry and crumbly cookie dough will result in uneven baking and dry cookies.
+After adding and mixing all the ingredients together the dough should be easily pliable.
+Having a dry and crumbly dough will result in uneven baking and dry cookies.
 On the other hand having a dough that is too sticky will result in your cookies flattening out and turning crispy during baking.

 A pliable dough will retain it's shape while baking, as well as keep the cookies soft, chewy, and moist during baking.
-When the dough has the right texture and moisture you know you have mixed the ingredients the way they need to be.
+When the dough has the right texture and moisture you know you have mixed the ingredients in the way they need to be.

 Personally I have a different baking sheet for my cookies than I do for making other meals.
-Having separate cookie sheets used only for cookies ensures that my pans are ready to make perfect cookies every time.
+Having separate baking sheets used only for cookies ensures that my pans are ready to make perfect cookies every time.

 - Insulated Cookie Sheets:

 Insulated baking pans slow baking and will usually yield a lighter and softer cookie.
 Baking cookies made with butter is not a good idea for these pans as it will result in the butter melting faster than the dough can set and bake.

 - Non-stick Cookie Sheets:

 Non-stick pans let you skip the greasing step, however cookies baked on these sheets do not spread as much and will result in cake-like cookies.
 This means depending on the type of cookie you are making, they can stay puffed up if you don't flatten them slightly yourself.
 The texture will also be lighter and fluffier similar to that of cake rather than your typical cookie.